MatchmakerExchange/exchange-server/README.md

 This repository is managed by the Matchmaker Exchange technical team.
 You can reach us via GitHub or by [email](mailto:api@matchmakerexchange.org).

 Contributions are most welcome!
 Post an issue, submit a bugfix, or just try it out.
 We hope you find it useful.

-## Implementations

-We don't know of any organizations using this code in a production setting just yet.
-If you are, please let us know!
-We'd love to list you here.